How To Secure Roku TV From Hacking?

 Yes, if your TV is not secured properly, it is possible for hackers to access your personal information and other sensitive data.

-You can check if your TCL Roku TV’s software is up-to-date by going to Settings > System > System update > Check now.
+You can check if your Roku TV’s software is up-to-date by going to Settings > System > System update > Check now.
 If an update is available, follow the on-screen instructions to download and install it.

-Yes, creating a strong Wi-Fi password is important not just for securing your TCL Roku TV but also for protecting all the devices connected to your home network.
+Yes, creating a strong Wi-Fi password is important not just for securing your Roku TV but also for protecting all the devices connected to your home network.